Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 Credential theft is the gateway to bigger attacks

-Ransomware & phishing: a dangerous duo
+Ransomware and phishing: a dangerous duo

 Compliance issues